rmartz/personal-climate/README.md

 # Climate
 This is a project that uses the [Azavea Climate Change API](https://climate.azavea.com/) to present localized climate projections, interpreted and presented in a way to hopefully help individuals gain a more direct understanding of what a 3.6F rise in global average temperature really means.

+An interactive version of the application is available at [climate.reedmartz.com](https://climate.reedmartz.com).

 ## Development server
 If not already installed, install the Angular CLI tool with `node install -g @angular/cli`.